 User-agent: * Allow: /wp-content/uploads/ Allow: /wp-content/themes/

-You can also only allow Googlebot-Mobile to access required resources as follows:
+If you want to keep these resources blocked, you can consider only allowing Googlebot-Mobile to access required resources as follows:

 User-agent:Googlebot-Mobile Allow: /wp-content/uploads/ Allow: /wp-content/themes/